-Residence - Kosovo" have offered credible and verifiable information to the Kosovar opinion regarding the unprovoked Russian invasion, resisting the Russian propaganda."77
+Residence - Kosovo" have offered credible and verifiable information to the Kosovar opinion regarding the unprovoked Russian invasion, resisting the Russian propaganda."

-In addition to media, civil society organisations are another vulnerable aspect to Russian influence according to Mentor Vrajolli, Executive Director of the Kosovo Center for Security Studies, who believes that the possibility of Serbia inciting an armed conflict in Kosovo is limited because of international military presence and Serbia's inability to challenge NATO and KFOR's mandate in Kosovo.78 According to Vrajolli, CSOs, particularly in the north of Kosovo, who struggle for financial stability are quite vulnerable to Russian influence.
-The NGOs who work to attract funds and have no criteria regarding funding are vulnerable and can install destabilising exponents operated, financed, and directed by Belgrade.79
+In addition to media, civil society organisations are another vulnerable aspect to Russian influence according to Mentor Vrajolli, Executive Director of the Kosovo Center for Security Studies, who believes that the possibility of Serbia inciting an armed conflict in Kosovo is limited because of international military presence and Serbia's inability to challenge NATO and KFOR's mandate in Kosovo.
+Recording to Vrajolli, CSOs, particularly in the north of Kosovo, who struggle for financial stability are quite vulnerable to Russian influence.
+The NGOs who work to attract funds and have no criteria regarding funding are vulnerable and can install destabilising exponents operated, financed, and directed by Belgrade.
+Per Security Studies are understood to Russian influence.